INCLUDE PARAMETERS: <name of file>

 victimMacAdr srcmac 00:16:17:17:4f:d8 autoset

-PARAMETERS: <name of file>
+INCLUDE PARAMETERS: <name of file>

 Starts processing the content of given file.
 The search of file will be performed in the current directory, all search paths (see option -I).
 For every path the content of samples, headers, traces folders will be also examined.

 Waits for packet whose mask is defined above.
 The command will finish work when such packet is recieved on waitable interface.
 The waitable interface is interface for which strict request (accept or drop) have been specified in parameters to command or in defaults (command DEFAULT).
 For TCP device the command will only wait data on the main interface.
-In the general case command may wait no one but several packets (added by OR
+In the general case command may wait no one but several packets (added by

 Analog of WAIT command.
 Adds the above packet to the set of packets which will be waited by command WAIT and its analogs.
 This command does not start waiting.
 Nevertheless, at once after adding packet may be registered as recieved.
-If some packet will be registered as recieved before call to WAIT (WAITALL
+If some packet will be registered as recieved before call to WAIT (

-PARAMETERS: no parameters
+WAITALL PARAMETERS: no parameters

 The analog of WAIT command.
 Doesn't add the previously defined packet to the list of waitable ones.
 Starts waiting simply.
 Packets may be already added by OR command (or using of UNFIX command).